 The term “male menopause” is sometimes used to describe decreasing testosterone levels related to aging.
 Many physicians also use the term “andropause” to describe age-related hormone changes in men.
 Other medical terms describe this condition as well, including testosterone deficiency syndrome, androgen deficiency of the aging male, and late-onset male hypogonadism.
 Regardless of the term, it describes decreasing testosterone levels with advanced aging.
 The chart below illustrates the slow decline in testosterone levels in the bloodstream.

 Testosterone is a powerful male hormone produced in the testicles; it is responsible for stimulating sperm production and sex drive.
 It is also responsible for bone density and muscle mass.
-“Low T” is a common and popular term for low testosterone levels.
+“Low T” is a common term for low testosterone levels.
 The reduced testosterone triggers a syndrome known as male menopause or “andropause.”
-As men age, testosterone production naturally declines, which can cause a variety of symptoms.
+As men age, testosterone production naturally declines, which can cause a variety of symptoms, including male breast enlargement.
 Signs of low testosterone often go undetected and are mistaken as a natural part of aging.